TrueSparrowSystems/slackmin/README.md

   '/interactive-endpoint',
   async function(req, res, next) {
      // your business logic
-    // Pre-processed  and completely sanitized  parameters are assigned in req.decodedparams.
-It must be used to read data. console.log(req.decodedParams);  }
+    // req.decodedParams contains sanitized parameters and must be used to read data for further business logic. console.log(req.decodedParams);  }
 );
 ```